ModuleSystem API

 }

-1. A module initializes only after all its dependencies have initialized.
+1. A module initializes only after all dependencies are satisfied (transitive closure applies).

 Notes

-3. Error handling — A failed module does not block others.
+3. A failed module does not block others.